dependency-check/dependency-check-sonar-plugin/README.md

 > $ mvn clean package

+Distribution
+-
-Finally, deploy the resulting jar to your SonarQube extensions->plugins directory
+Ready to use binaries are available from [bintray].
+To install, shutdown Sonar and copy the jar to your SonarQube extensions->plugins directory.
+Then, start Sonar.

 Copyright & License
 -